indexed-finance/docs/community/user-governance.md

 The way that on-chain proposals work is that a particular wallet can only vote with the weight of the tokens delegated to themselves at the block in which a proposal was created.

 This means that if you want to vote on an upcoming proposal, you _must_ delegate your tokens - either to yourself or someone else - before the proposal is created.
-If you have not yet performed any delegation by that time, you cannot vote.
+If you have not yet performed any delegation by that time, you _cannot vote_.

 Similarly, if you have already delegated your votes, but change the delegatee after a proposal is created, the new recipient will not be able to vote with your weight on that proposal: the right to vote remains with the previous delegatee.

-So, if you're new to the Indexed DAO, or you've been a member for a while but haven't delegated yet, it's important that you do so if you wish to exercise your right to vote.
+So, if you're new to the Indexed DAO, or you've been a member for a while but haven't delegated yet, it's important that you do so if you wish to exercise your right to vote on-chain.

 ## Do All Decisions Need To Be Made This Way?